kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

 ### Creating the Test Suite

-Now we wrap these files and create a test suite that will run these tests in sequence and will fail if any of the tests fail.
+Now we wrap these files and create a Test Suite that will run these tests in sequence and will fail if any of the tests fail.
 We will call it `testsuite.yaml`:

 ```yml
 type: TestSuite